baruchlubinsky/homepage/content/post/mvc.md

 +++
 Categories = ["Development", "Opinion"]
-Description = "How to choose and make the best use of a framework."
+Description = "A discussion on design patterns from the perspective of Ember.js and Ruby on Rails."
 Tags = ["development", "rails", "ember"] date = 2014-10-11T08:42:59Z
 menu = "main"
-title = "A discussion on design patterns from the perspective of Ember.js and Ruby on Rails."
+title = "MVC is dead, long live MVC"
 Draft = true
 +++